amillard/tax_myPHAGE/README.md

 	python tax_myPHAGE.py -i test.fna -t 8

-This should check the required software is installed and give warn you if not.
+This should check the required software is installed and give a warning if not.
 It will also download the required fasta database and MASH file for comparison.
 These will be installed in the cloned tax_myPHAGE directory.
 If you download manually then please move them into tax_myPHAGE  directory.

 Output of the test should have the following lines at the bottom